JazzGlobal/algorithms/data_structures/stack/README.md

 # Stack

 ## Explanation
-The Stack is a linear data structure that orders its elements in either LIFO (Last In First Out) or FILO (First In Last Out).
-This implementation uses FILO.
+The Stack is a linear data structure that orders its elements in either LIFO (Last In First Out).

 ## Usage